India's Prime Minister Modi will whip leaders back into shape on International Yoga Day - ExBulletin

 India’s Prime Minister Modi will whip leaders back into shape on International Yoga Day

-NEW DELHI (AP) India’s prime minister has a reputation for considering himself an ascetic.
+NEW DELHI — The Prime Minister of India has a reputation for considering himself an ascetic.
 So when Narendra Modi leads foreign dignitaries and bureaucrats at a session on International Yoga Day on Wednesday at the United Nations Secretariat in New York, millions of Indians will take note.

 Our Prime Minister has done a great job in spreading yoga in the world, said Goel.
 Today, even Muslim countries learn and follow it, just because of the prime minister.

-Goel says yoga should be a daily practice around the world, no matter how busy a person is, citing the commitment of prime ministers to the practice.
+Goel says yoga should be a daily practice around the world, no matter how busy a person is, citing the Prime Minister’s commitment to the practice.

 Nine years ago, the Hindu nationalist leader successfully lobbied the UN to designate June 21 as International Yoga Day.
 Since then, Modi has harnessed yoga as a cultural soft power to extend his nations diplomatic reach and flex his country’s growing place in the world.